edx/frontend-create-react-app/README.md

 # ⛔️ DEPRECATION WARNING
 **This library is deprecated and archived.**
+This repository has been archived and is no longer supported — use it at your own risk.
+This repository may depend on out-of-date libraries with security issues, and security updates will not be provided.
+Pull requests against this repository will also not be merged.

 New frontend apps can be created by copying the [frontend-template-application](https://github.com/edx/frontend-template-application) using its "Use this template" button.
 That repo contains instructions for how to customize the resulting repository to your needs.
 Please contact @edx/fedx-team with any questions.